renatoGarcia/icecream-cpp/README.md

 #### Iterable types

-If for a type `A` with an instance `a`, all operations below are valid:
+If for a type `A` with an instance `a`, all following operations are valid:

 ```C++
 auto it = begin(a);